-The magnetohydrodynamic (MHD) theory is useful to study various complex phenomena in the presence of high-intensity magnetic fields in astrophysical plasma environments.
-However, to understand the role of neutrino particles in magnetized plasmas, Haas \textit{et al.} \cite{haas2016neutrino} proposed a model that incorporated interactions of neutrino and plasma constituents.
-This is referred to as the neutrino MHD (NMHD) model.
-In that model, linear magnetosonic wave propagation was considered in a typical real scenario of a type II supernova for a particular geometry.
-They demonstrated the destabilization impact of neutrino beams on the magnetosonic waves due to resonant interactions.
-Later, the investigation was generalized to consider oblique magnetosonic wave propagation in an arbitrary direction to the magnetic field \cite{haas2017instabilities}.
+The magnetohydrodynamic (MHD) theory is useful for studying complex phenomena in astrophysical plasmas with strong magnetic fields.
+However, to understand the role of neutrino particles in magnetized plasmas, Haas \textit{et al.} \cite{haas2016neutrino} proposed a fluid model that incorporated interactions of neutrino and plasma constituents.
+This model is known as the neutrino MHD (NMHD) model.
+In that model, linear magnetosonic wave propagation was considered in a typical real scenario for a type II supernova, within a particular geometry.
+They demonstrated the destabilizing impact of neutrino beams on magnetosonic waves through resonant interactions.
+Later, the authors generalized to consider oblique magnetosonic wave propagation in an arbitrary direction to the magnetic field \cite{haas2017instabilities}.